awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Default value on Linux: `eth0`
 Default value on Windows: `eth0`
 The primary network interface name to be used for blocking offhost agent introspection port access\.
 By default, this value is `eth0`\.

+`ECS_WARM_POOLS_CHECK`
+Example values: `true` \| `false`
+Default value on Linux: `false`
+Default value on Windows: `false`
+Set this variable to `true` only if you have an Auto Scaling group and want a warm pool associated with it\.
+When true, the Amazon ECS agent polls the instance metadata to determine if the instance is ready to be included in the Amazon ECS cluster\.
+When your application needs to scale out, the Auto Scaling group will quickly move the required number of pre\-initialized instances from the warm pool to the cluster\.
+This variable is available in agent version `1.59.0` and later\.

 ## Storing container instance configuration in Amazon S3<a name="ecs-config-s3"></a>